KalininGroup/summer_school/index.md

   Hybrid format (online + in‑person)
 </div>

----
-A focused, hands‑on program on machine learning for electron microscopy — from data analysis and real‑time analytics to autonomous instrument control.
-Hosted by the University of Tennessee, Knoxville, with collaboration with leading national laboratories and industry partners.
+**A focused, hands‑on program on machine learning for electron microscopy — from data analysis and real‑time analytics to autonomous instrument control.
+Hosted by the University of Tennessee, Knoxville, with collaboration with leading national laboratories and industry partners.**
----

 ## Organizing Team